 Alternatively AA batteries can be used.
 You can get AA holders, but the battery contacts are often affected from being bashed around, and it would be fair to say that these are not the most reliable things ever.
 Heatshrunk battery packs using 3 or 4 good quality AA cells, such as Eneloops can also be effective, but probably not the optimum solution.
 We have in the past had packs of this configuration built by the 'Component Shop' .
 If you are UK based, these guys are worth a try.

 If considering a mining lamp conversion, we manufacture a range of CustomPITLAMP modules to meet your needs.
 You no longer need to use our original LED bulb inserts featuring 1 to 7 LEDs, 3 LEDs having been the most popular version (see photos left, now discontinued lol).
 It just doesn't seem so long ago that these were the first LED solutions used by cavers, commercially available in 1997.
 Prior to this our efforts involved mixing red, green and blue LEDs to create white light, but the results were not great, certainly nothing that offered the commercial sucess of the Nichia LED bulbs and Nimh battery packs.
 The same could be said for our attempts at the first PITLAMP modules (circ 1997, at the same time as we were building the LED bulbs).
 In various forms, the 7 LED module pictured left was 'just slightly dangerous !!' as it incorporated a photo slave circuit and flash.
+The multiple LED modules (1998) remained no more than prototypes as were rather expensive to build at the time.
 What were we thinking.
 Indeed, the LED module conversions for mining lamps did not really float as a concept until around 2005 when these first offered a viable alternative to the LED bulbs (when Luxeon released first high power 1 Watt plus white LEDs).
 The first modules incorporating these high power LEDs were introduced by Bisun and Mine Explorer, which pretty much marked the end for our LED bulb conversions ..... and the beginnings of the CustomPITLAMP Modules !!

 Within the time window between the LED bulb based conversions, and the first high power LED modules, it is worth noting that Speleo Technics introduced the Headlite (around 1999 at a guess).
 This used a CEAG like reflector with 7 or 14 LEDs 5mm nichia LEDs built around the edge.
 Interestingly, the Headlite went on to be, we believe, the first commercial caving light to use a li-ion battery (manufactured by Saft).